ElisonSherton/elisonsherton.github.io/index.md

 I am Vinayak Nayak, a Mechanical Engineer currently working as an AI Developer with functional knowledge of Computer Vision, NLP & Machine Learning.

 I built this personal website as a space where I can share my views, ideas, projects that I dabbled with, and more.
-Below is a brief resume of sorts to introduce myself.
+Below is a brief resume of sorts to introduce myself.<br>

 ## EDUCATION